conan-io/docs/reference/conanfile/methods.rst

 When a package creator specifies the values for any of thoses properties, it is telling that any value change will require a different binary package.

-However, sometimes you, as a package creator, would need to alter the default behavior, for example, to have only one binary package for several different compiler versions.
-In that case you can set a custom package id to ``self.info`` object implementing this method:
+However, sometimes a package creator would need to alter the default behavior, for example, to have only one binary package for several different compiler versions.
+In that case you can set a custom ``self.info`` object implementing this method and the pacakge id will be computed with the given information:

 .. code-block:: python